intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

   sharing was a vital part of the response to COVID-19 related scams and attacks.

-* The pandemic has shown how the effects of the digital divide can be amplified during a crisis.
-More attention is needed to ensure that broadband is available to all, and that Internet services equally serve different groups.
+* We need to ensure that broadband is available to all, and that Internet services equally serve different groups.
+The pandemic has shown how the effects of the digital divide can be amplified during a crisis, and has further highlighted the importance of equitable Internet access.

 * We need to continue to work on all the other improvements that are seen as necessary anyway, such as further improvements in security, ability for networks and applications to collaborate better, etc.

-* Informal collaboration between different parties needs to continue and be strengthened.
+* We need to ensure that informal collaboration between different parties involved in the operation of the network continues and is strengthened, to ensure continued operational resilience.

 # Feedback on Meeting Format